 VR Headset from Firefly: Firefly VR Headset

 Freefly’s VR headset looks little different than most VR headsets with those ‘wings’, but who cares?
 It’s now compatible with the 200+ Google Cardboard apps, plus it rocks 42mm lenses and a 120-degree field of view while faux leather helps to keep things comfortable.
-It fits any smartphone with a screen between 4.7in and 6.1in with price tag $74.70.
+It can fits any smartphone with a screen between 4.7in and 6.1in.

 As well as featuring head-tracking via your phone’s accelerometer, one point of difference over the cheapest options is that Freefly comes with an odd little controller, named Glide, which you hold in one hand.
 It saves you the cost of buying a Bluetooth peripheral, though we’ve got to say we prefer a two-handed controller for gaming.